Charles Clough (artist)

-Charles Sidney Clough (born February 2, 1951 in Buffalo, New York) is an American painter.
+Charles Sidney Clough (born February 2, 1951, in Buffalo, New York) is an American painter.
 His art has been exhibited in over 70 solo and over 150 group exhibitions throughout North America and Europe and is included in the permanent collections of over 70 museums, including the Metropolitan Museum of Art, National Gallery of Art, and Smithsonian American Art Museum.
 Clough has received fellowships and grants from the New York State Council on the Arts, National Endowment for the Arts, Adolph and Esther Gottlieb Foundation, the Pollock-Krasner Foundation, and the John Simon Guggenheim Foundation.

 Early life and education

-Charles Clough was born and raised in Buffalo, New York where he attended Hutchinson Central Technical High School.
-He then attended Pratt Institute in Brooklyn from 1969-1970 where the two-dimensional design teacher Joseph Phillips, introduced Artforum magazine to him.
-Clough dropped out and on January 5, 1971 decided that he would devote his life to art.
+Charles Clough was born and raised in Buffalo, New York, where he attended Hutchinson Central Technical High School.
+He then attended Pratt Institute in Brooklyn from 1969 to 1970 where the two-dimensional design teacher Joseph Phillips, introduced Artforum magazine to him.
+Clough dropped out and on January 5, 1971, decided that he would devote his life to art.
 He traded his sculptor's assistant services for studio space with artist Larry W. Griffis Jr., at the Ashford Hollow Foundation's 30 Essex Street former ice-house facility.
 From 1971-1972 he attended the Ontario College of Art and was introduced to the artists and galleries of Toronto, Ontario, Canada.
 He observed closely the organization of A-Space, a not-for-profit gallery which exhibited emerging artists.
 This model along with that of Artists Space in New York provided the example that Clough followed in forming Hallwalls Center for Contemporary Art.

 By 1973 many of the University at Buffalo's and Buffalo State's art professors had rented studios at 30 Essex Street.
 One of these, Joseph Panone, brought his student, Robert Longo and introduced him to Clough, which resulted in the program of exhibitions and artists' visits which became Hallwalls in 1974.
 Larry W. Griffis Jr. and the Ashford Hollow Foundation shared its space and its Internal Revenue Service's 501 c3 status to seek and be awarded grants by the National Endowment for the Arts and New York State Council on the Arts.
 Artists whose works were presented during the early years of Hallwalls include, amongst others Vito Acconci, Kathy Acker, Laurie Anderson, Lynda Benglis, Ross Bleckner, Barbara Bloom, Eric Bogosian, Jonathan Borofsky, Chris Burden, Robert Creeley, Eric Fischl, Philip Glass, Jack Goldstein, Dan Graham, Robert Irwin, Sol LeWitt, Robert Mangold, Malcolm Morley, David Salle, Julian Schnabel and Michael Snow.

 In 1978 after separating Hallwalls from the Ashford Hollow Foundation, establishing its board of directors and obtaining its own 501 c3 status, Clough returned to New York City to pursue his art.